mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 ```
 pip install ipykernel
 ```
 9. Make sure you have the Python extension and Jupyter extension installed in VSCode.
-If prompted by VSCode to install any additional packages on ares_worker, follow the suggestions and install them.
+If prompted by VSCode to install any additional packages on `ares_worker`, follow the suggestions and install them.
-10. In the Command Palette, choose "Create New Jupyter Notebook."
+10. In the Command Palette, choose "Create New Jupyter Notebook" or start working on existing files from cloned repository.
-11. Select previously created virtual environment as Kernel.
+11. You can select previously created virtual environment as Kernel.

 Now, you have successfully set up and run a Jupyter Notebook in VSCode on Ares.